 Wetland Habitats aims to control and, if possible, eliminate exotic fish, foxes, rabbits, cats and pigeons.

 The South Australian Murray-Darling Basin Natural Resource Management Board, with assistance from members of the Wetland Habitats Trust, monitor water quality, ground water, photo points, vegetation, frogs and fish.
-There is on-going monitoring of birds, bats and other fauna and flora.
+There is on-going monitoring of birds, bats, turtles and other fauna and flora.

 Good water quality creates a healthy environment for frogs, turtles, native fish and other invertebrates.
 A wetting and drying cycle has been established to imitate the river flows as they were prior to the building of the barrages and weirs.
 This will promote healthy biodiversity in the wetland.

-The application for funds is an ongoing process to allow Paiwalla to continue to grow.
+The application for funding is an ongoing process to allow Paiwalla to continue to develop.